EECS3311F24/Checkmate/doc/sprint1/sprint1.md

 Completion Estimate: Should be done by Standup #4.
 Blockers: No blockers; ready for integration.
 Jaimin (Visuals of Chess Game)
-Worked on: Integrated animations and tested responsiveness of visuals.
+Worked on: Integrated visual feedback for piece selected and placed on the board.
-Next: Add finishing touches and test across different devices.
+Next: Add a piece captured display for both players and improve UI.
 Completion Estimate: Standup #4.
 Blockers: None; visuals are progressing well.
 Werner (Backend and Code Documentation)